jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

   - Configuring Additional LVM Virtual Disks to Distribute IO
   - Workloads that require High Throughput/IO capabilities via ALL Flash Enabled Storage Pools.

-The `MongoDB Enterprise Operator` enables easy deploy of the following applications into Kubernetes clusters:

-`MongoDB` - Replica Sets, Sharded Clusters and Standalones - with authentication, TLS and many more options.
-`Ops Manager` - our enterprise management, monitoring and backup platform for MongoDB.
-The Operator can install and manage Ops Manager in Kubernetes for you.
-Ops Manager can manage MongoDB instances both inside and outside Kubernetes.

-By Leveraging the MongoDB Operator, you'll have the ability to:
+By Leveraging the `MongoDB Enterprise Operator`, you'll have the ability to:

 - Auto-Register and De-Register Clusters from OpsManager
 - Configure S3 Backup within OpsManager and Continuously Backup all Registered Databases